How Much Is a PTSD Settlement? | Know What to Expect

 • Whether physical injuries are also involved

-Cases backed by strong evidence and a formal PTSD diagnosis typically receive higher payouts.
+Cases backed by strong evidence and a formal PTSD diagnosis may be evaluated differently depending on the circumstances.

 How Much Is a PTSD Settlement?
 Common Payout Ranges